The Buyer Know-How Guide

 The Heart Wants What the Heart Wants

 Do not underestimate that buying a home is a largely emotional process.
 Often times you will want to intellectualize things that are better left to the heart and gut to decipher.
 When you find the right place, it will “feel” like it; don’t let that feeling pass.
 And once you lock down your perfect place and the escrow period unfolds, there may be times when you feel uncertain or overwhelmed.
 That’s okay!
-Talk it out with me or your go-to trusted sources of guidance.
+Talk it out with Brian or your go-to trusted sources of guidance.
 Just remember that you should not allow anyone to have control or power over your decision making.
-Everyone you talk to during this endeavor, including me, comes into it with their own experiences, fear, and ideas.
+Everyone you talk to during this endeavor, including your agent, comes into it with their own experiences, fear, and ideas.

 Cheers to a successful preparation process.
 Breathe deeply and get excited because something new is just around the corner!